DIRECTS, Helping Non-US Persons with Their US Tax Issues

 foreign persons and entities earning income in the US must file US and state tax returns which DIRECTS can prepare.

-Although We are Based in Palm Desert, California, We Regularly Assist Clients Throughout the Entire State of California, U.S. and Worldwide – We regularly assist our foreign party clients, escrow companies, realtors and property managers, no matter where they are located.
+Although We are Based in Arcadia and Palm Desert, California, We Regularly Assist Clients Throughout the Entire State of California, U.S. and Worldwide – We regularly assist our foreign party clients, escrow companies, realtors and property managers, no matter where they are located.
 It is quite common for DIRECTS to work for clients who we have never had the pleasure of meeting in person.

 The information you obtain at this site is not, nor is it intended to be, professional tax or legal advice.
 You should consult a professional tax or legal advisor for advice regarding your individual situation.